Skip to main content

 • Group coaching sessions

-• Focus on healthy eating and physical activity
+• A focus on healthy eating and exercise

-Eligibility requires a blood test indicating pre-diabetes and a BMI of at least 25 (or 23 for Asian Americans).
+To qualify, you need a blood test that shows pre-diabetes.
+You also need a BMI of at least 25 (or 23 for Asian Americans).

 Questions About Diabetes Coverage?